Exodus000/CloudComputingProj/ReadMe.md

 ### 1 Launch VMs

+  In this project we use Amazon AWS EC2 to establish online server, first visit [here](http://aws.amazon.com) to sign up an account.

-  First choose Ubuntu Server 14.04 LTS (HVM), SSD Volume Type for target VM
+  In instance tab, choose Launch instance - Ubuntu Server 14.04 LTS (HVM), SSD Volume Type for target VM

-  And from provided types choose t2.micro which has 1 vCPU 1GiB memeory and 8GB Instance Storage
+  From provided types choose t2.micro which has 1 vCPU 1GiB memeory and 8GB Instance Storage.

-  If there is more than 1 server it's efficient to keep all instances under same subnet.
+  If there is more than 1 server it's efficient to keep all instances under same subnet(In Step 3: Configure Instance Details)

+  Choose review and launch.

 ### 2 VM Configurations